Aw8Club88/Address/README-MY.md

 <br><br><br>
 <img src="https://github.com/Aw8Club88/Address/blob/main/english.png" alt="EN" width="100">

-**Welcome to the Aw8 Online Casino Platform!
-Please read the following information to ensure you can locate us.**<br>
+**Welcome to the Aw8 online casino platform!
+Please read the following information to ensure you can find us.**<br>
-**As certain entities might block our website, to avoid losing contact with us, we recommend you to bookmark this link.**
+**Since some organizations might block our website, to avoid losing contact with us, we recommend that you bookmark this link.**

 New accessible URLs: